Cohomology of Coxeter arrangements and Solomon's descent algebra: Introduction

 For the symmetric group $S_n$, Barcelo and Bergeron \cite{barcelobergeron:orlik-solomon} construct an explicit $S_n$-stable subspace of the exterior algebra of the free Lie algebra on $n$ letters that affords the character of $H^*(M_W)$ tensored with the sign character.
 Their construction could be used to study the characters of the individual cohomology spaces $H^p(M_W)$.

-For the hyperoctahedral group $W(B_n)$, the first author \cite{douglass:cohomology} extended Lehrer and Solomon's construction and expressed each $H^p(M_W)$ as a sum of representations induced from linear characters of subgroups.
+For the hyperoctahedral group $W(B_n)$, Douglass \cite{douglass:cohomology} extended the construction of Lehrer and Solomon and expressed each $H^p(M_W)$ as a sum of representations induced from linear characters of subgroups.
 However, the subgroups appearing are not always centralizers of elements of $W(B_n)$.
 At the same time, Bergeron used the free Lie algebra on $2n$ letters to construct a representation of $W(B_n)$ analogous to the representation of $S_n$ constructed in \cite{barcelobergeron:orlik-solomon}.
 The character of this representation of $W(B_n)$ is again the character of $H^*(M_W)$ tensored with the sign character.
 He then uses this construction to study the characters of the individual cohomology spaces $H^p(M_W)$.